Trump Admin Shifts Alcohol Guidance Amidst Cannabis Ban

 January 10, 2026

-Historically, federal health guidelines have advised moderate alcohol consumption, defined as up to one drink per day for women and two for men.
-However, the latest guidance has removed these specific limits, citing a need for broader public health strategies.
+Previous dietary guidelines recommended limiting alcohol consumption to one drink per day for women and two for men.
+The new guidance drops these specific limits, citing a desire for "broader public health strategies."

-"It's perplexing to see the federal government back away from alcohol limits while keeping marijuana, which has documented health benefits, illegal," said a spokesperson from the National Organization for the Reform of Marijuana Laws (NORML).
+"It's perplexing to see the federal government back away from alcohol limits while keeping marijuana, which has documented health benefits, illegal," said a NORML spokesperson.

 Original Source